patricklapgar/MStream/README.md

-# MStream_music_application
+# Spotify Clone

-MStream is a locally hosted music streaming website that's built from:
+My Spotify Clone (aka MStream is what I call it) is a locally hosted music streaming website that's built from:
 - JavaScript as the client-side language
 - jQuery as a JavaScript framework
 - PHP for backend scripting as well as object-oriented design